lisamarieharrison/JS-odin-mc/README.md

 ## How do I get started? ##

-Fork this repository, with a name like `codesydney-odinjs`
+Fork this repository:

 * [Fork me on Bitbucket](https://bitbucket.org/codesydney/codesydney-odinjs-templates/fork)
-* [Fork me on GitHub](https://porter.github.com/new) - copypasta the URL `https://bitbucket.org/codesydney/codesydney-odinjs-templates.git` first!
+* [Fork me on GitHub](https://porter.github.com/new) - copypasta the URL `https://bitbucket.org/codesydney/codesydney-odinjs` first!

 ## How do I contribute? ##